NAGUIBATEUR228/GO_screening/README.md

 `barocde_dm.py` - script that extracts barcodes as `barcode_analysis.R` from reads with inaccurate adapter sequence
 `barcode_blast.py` - script that matches mutant barcodes using BLAST command line program
+> to install blastn on local computer download [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for example `ncbi-blast-2.14.1+-win64.exe` and add bin/blastn to the PATH.

 `exp_to_jcounts.R` - script that joines experimental count tables to ORf vs expriment count table
 `jcount_to_GO.R` -  script that performs GO analysis of `jcounts_exp.txt` table